LCR meter working principle | LCR meter types, LCR meter measurements

 Digital LCR meter type measures I(through DUT) and V (across DUT) and phase angle between measured I and V. From these measured parameters useful impedance parameters are calculated.
 LCR meter can also be used to measure impedance which is later converted to L, C or R for display.

-There are two LCR meter types viz. benchtop and handheld.
+There are two LCR meter viz. benchtop and handheld.

 Benchtop are developed for bench applications and hence are kept at fixed location without much of